 Your gut microbiome, consisting of trillions of microbes, is a crucial aspect of overall health.
-Maintaining a healthy gut can be influenced by what we consume daily.
-Some foods, however, can significantly harm your gut health.
+What we consume daily can influence maintaining a healthy gut.
+Some foods, however, can significantly harm your gut health and, importantly, could indirectly impact your bone health.
 Here are six of the worst offenders:

-Ultra-processed foods (UPFs) make up a significant portion of many diets but are detrimental to gut health.
+Ultra-processed foods (UPFs) make up a significant portion of many diets but are harmful to gut health.
 These foods typically contain numerous additives such as preservatives, sweeteners, and artificial colours.
 Common UPFs include:

 - Sausages